Your Heart Health Can Take a Hit During Menopause. Here Are 6 Things You Can Do About That

 Share your *whole* health history with your doc

 One of the unfortunate myths that exists in pregnancy is that common conditions, such as preeclampsia and gestational diabetes, “go away” once you deliver the baby.
 The truth is: “What happens in pregnancy doesn’t stay in pregnancy,” Dr. Hirsch says.
 (Preeclampsia is when you have abnormally high blood pressure levels, while gestational diabetes refers to having abnormally high blood sugar during pregnancy.)
-While your blood pressure or blood sugar may return to normal following delivery, the increased risks stay with you as you age.
+While your blood pressure or blood sugar may return to normal following delivery, your risk remains increased for high blood pressure or diabetes later in life.

 “Preeclampsia can have a deleterious impact on cardiovascular health,” adds Kecia Gaither, MD, MPH, who is double board-certified in OB/GYN and maternal fetal medicine.
 Indeed, having preeclampsia is associated with a three-fold higher risk of a stroke later in life, found a 2021 study in JAMA Network Open.
 Other research, published in 2022 in Diabetes Care, linked a history of gestational diabetes with a twofold higher risk of having a heart attack compared to those without the condition.